thomasgtaylor/how.wtf/content/post/2023-06-07-create-an-http-server-in-one-line.md

 ---
-title: Create an HTTP server in one line
-date: 2023-06-07T20:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-07 20:40:00-04:00
 description: How to create an HTTP server in one line
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Create an HTTP server in one line
 ---

 If you need a quick one-liner HTTP server from the command line, Python comes in handy.